 The only ones who might have been detained for longer periods of time in these facilities were political prisons, high-ranking prisoners of war, or those in debt.
 But during this time, even the detaining of debtors made little sense to many, as it prevented them from earning the money they would need to pay back their debts.

 However, in general, most of the people that occupied these cells were common criminals who were merely awaiting their trial.
 Once their sentencing was decided, however, they were moved out of the prisons and usually put to death or released.
 Oftentimes this would be done in waves, where the currently accused would all be released for their trial at once, while those who had just been attained would move into their spots.

 The Slow Creation: Origins and Inspiration

-Even in the 16th century, prisons like we know them today were not around.
+Even in the 16th century, prisons, like we know them today, were not around.
 The closest thing to a prison was the English workhouse, which originated under the Tudor family in the 1550s.
-The most well known was Bridewell, a former royal palace which was converted into a workhouse.
+The most well known was Bridewell, a former royal palace that was converted into a workhouse.

 The Bridewell model became popular in later years, and in 1570 more started to show up around England, with Bridewell then becoming a common noun for a workhouse.